shanghungshih/ngs-main-wes/README.md

 # ngs-main-wes
-This is a Dockerize "somatic paired-WES(Normal-Tumor) hg19 pipeline" which is refer to GATK best practice.
+This is a Dockerized "somatic paired-WES(Normal-Tumor) hg19 pipeline" which is refer to GATK best practice.

 ## Prepare env:
-1. git clone to your main project directory (ex.
-OSCC)
-2. put "ngs-main-wes.py" and "NGStools.py" in your main project directory (ex.
-OSCC)
-3. prepare your own raw data in sub project directory (ex.
+1 git clone to your main project directory (ex.
+OSCC) 2 put "ngs-main-wes.py" and "NGStools.py" in your main project directory (ex.
+OSCC) 3 prepare your own raw data in sub project directory (ex.
 66xWES)

 ## Usage:
 #### modify in "ngs-main-wes.py"